eOverview:

 Personality and Behaviour:

-- Poppy is a medium energy level dog.
-She is very human-orientated and just happy to be with you - whether thats at home and cuddling on the couch, or heading out for a walk.
-Occasionally she even breaks out in zoomies or plays with other dogs.
+- Poppy is very human-orientated and happy to spend time with you - whether thats at home and cuddling on the couch, or heading out for a walk.
+Care must be taken not to overwhelm her with too much too soon, by touching her alot or expecting her to meet new dogs and new people right away.

 - Poppy is submissive to humans, often rolling onto her back, or seeking reassurance through excessive licking.
 While this may appear sweet, it’s actually a sign of her insecurity and a behaviour we discourage.
 It is important to remember that Poppy does this to appease you, not to show affection and it is not a healthy behaviour to encourage as it only reinforces her anxieties long term.